The Spirit and Power of Elijah

 “And Elijah said unto all the people, Come near unto me.
 And all the people came near unto him.
 And he repaired the altar of the Lord that was broken down.
 And Elijah took twelve stones, according to the number of the tribes of the sons of Jacob, unto whom the word of the Lord came, saying, Israel shall be thy name: And with the stones he built an altar in the name of the Lord....”
 (1 Kings 18:30-32 KJV).

 The spirit and power of Elijah will be released upon a company of believers to repair and rebuild the alter of the Lord that has been broken down.
 The place of true devotion, prayer, communion, and worship must be reestablished in God’s people.
 The spirit and power of Elijah will take us to a level of devotion to Christ that we didn’t think was possible.
-The fire the comes from this anointing will push us toward the Lord.
-The Holy Spirit will also use this anointing to restore the apostolic ministry back into the church (twelve stones).
+The fire that comes from this anointing will push us toward the Lord.
+The Holy Spirit will also use this anointing to restore the apostolic ministry to the church (twelve stones).
 The release of the messengers in the spirit and power of Elijah will make a way for the true apostolic ministry upon the earth.
 The apostolic ministry that is currently operating in the church is nowhere near fullness (and there are currently very few true apostles).
 This will change as this anointing is released by the Holy Spirit.

 The ministry of the spirit and power of Elijah will also include turning the hearts of the fathers to the children, and the children to the fathers.
 They will impart an understanding of the importance of spiritual fathers and spiritual sons, which is necessary for rapid and safe spiritual advancement.
 Spiritual families will be born and strengthened wherever these ministries operate.
 The hearts of men will also be turned to love their neighbor as themselves, as a grace will be released from this ministry to empower us to do so.
 Most importantly, the spirit and power of Elijah will turn peoples’ hearts back to the living God.
 If people refuse to turn their hearts toward each other and to the Lord in an area where this ministry is operating, the Lord will release a judgment and strike the earth with a curse (Malachi 4:5-6).